-External decorations Visually in an estad

-External decorations Visually inspected.

-Painted finishes.

-Conservatories / porches None.

 Communal areas None.

-Garages and Visually inspected.

-permanent outbuildings There is an attached single car garage with block and render construction under a mono-pitched roof cladding profiled metal sheeting.

-Outside areas and Visually inspected.

-boundaries The garden ground is arranged on all sides and predominantly laid to grass with a gravel chipped driveway and paved patio area.

-Boundaries are formed in timber fencing.
+Garages and permanent Visually inspected. outbuildings There is an attached double car garage of block and render construction under a pitched and tiled roof with vehicular access doors.
+In addition, there is a log store.
+Outside areas and boundaries Visually inspected.
+Boundarios The garden grounds are arranged on all sides and laid to grass with a gravel chipped driveway.
+Boundaries are formed in post and wire fencing.
 Ceilings Visually inspected from floor level.

-Ceilings are lined in plasterboard.
+Ceilings are lined in plaster board.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-Internal walls are lined in plasterboard.
+Internal walls are lined in plaster board.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from

-the access hatch.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring throughout is of suspended timber design.
-I did not gain access in to any sub-floor areas.

-Internal joinery and Built-in cupboards were looked into but no stored items were
+I did not gain access into any sub-floor areas.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.

-kitchen fittings moved.
 Kitchen units were visually inspected excluding appliances.
+There is a stainless steel sink unit together with a range of modern floor and wall mounted storage units within the kitchen.